-For each base time series, we can then scale it by a benchmark forecast error, for example, an h-steps-ahead naive forecast.
-With a benchmark error of $\hat{e_{b,j}}$, we can compute the relative RMSE through:
+For each time series, we can then scale it by a benchmark forecast error, for example, an $h$-steps-ahead naive forecast.
+With a benchmark error of $\hat{e_{b,j}}$, we can compute the relative RMSE through

 Finally, to compute the average RelRMSE of a set of forecasts in a hierarchy, either cross-sectional, temporal, or cross-temporal, we simply take the geometric mean of the set of relative errors.
-That is, for a set of base time series indexed by $ts=\{1,2,\cdots,q\}$, the average RelRMSE is computed through:
+That is, for a set of reconciled time series indexed by $ts=\{1,2,\cdots,q\}$, the average RelRMSE is computed through

 For further details on the experiments, please see the R code publicly available at \url{https://github.com/englishlukeh/WindPowerForecasting}.